 Are you paying attention?

 There’s a lot of talk about the “war for talent.”

 And there’s a study from Lattice (an employee management software platform) that says that between 52% and 59% of new hires – people who’ve been with the company for six months or less – are already actively job-hunting.

 The cost of replacing employees is a whole lot higher than most people think, including Google.
 If you do a search on the subject, mostly what you find is a multiple of salary – whether annual, or some monthly factor.
 But in doing research, I uncovered many factors that most of those estimates aren’t considering, well beyond the obvious costs of recruiting and hiring.
 (Click here to download a spreadsheet, validated by senior HR executives, with examples, and run the calculation for your specific situation.)

 Focus on the managers right in front of you.
 The ones who are trying to keep a gazillion balls in the air and another gazillion spinning plates in motion.

 I said it before the pandemic, and I’ll say it even louder now: the most effective way – across all factors (time, cost, results) – to improve employee retention is to support and empower your first-line managers.

 As Satya Nadella, CEO of Microsoft, said, the first-line manager is now the “full-service concierge” for all aspects of employee interaction, from onboarding onward.

-And as Nadella pointed out in his podcast interview on Adam Grant’s Work Life TED podcast (that’s the Apple Podcasts link; here’s the transcript), “The managers in first-line in fact are the most stressed because they lack the support and the connection from the company.”
+And as Nadella pointed out in his podcast interview on Adam Grant’s Work Life TED podcast (that’s the Apple Podcasts link), “The managers in first-line in fact are the most stressed because they lack the support and the connection from the company.”